nickaguilos/sendmagazine/_posts/2018-07-19-wiyb-yoshi.md

 <strong>Send:</strong> Why do you have two phones? <br>
 <strong>Yoshi:</strong> iPhone is very nice for photos, but it’s very expensive.
 Sometimes in dangerous areas, it’s not a good idea to use this one.
 So for example, in Manila, I use the cheaper phone.  <br>
 <strong>Send:</strong> Do you use your phone in climbing, for example, when you research where to go? <br>
 <strong>Yoshi:</strong> Yeah, the first time I came to Manila, I searched for climbing gyms in Manila.
-I’m lucky because i met Ate Jhe here (in Centro Atletico).
-But I went to all gyms in Manila--Market Market, Power Up R.O.X., Power Up Tandang Sora, and Climb Central Manila.
+I’m lucky because I met Ate Jhe here (in Centro Atletico) But I went to all gyms in Manila--Market Market, Power Up R.O.X., Power Up Tandang Sora, and Climb Central Manila.
 But I like it here.
-I met Ate Jhe, and Ikay.
 I forgot to ask for a telephone number so I thought I couldn’t get in contact with them anymore.
 But I remembered the name of Erika (Ikay) because Erika is also a Japanese name.
 And I searched Erika on Facebook and found her so I could get in contact with Ate Jhe. <br>
 <strong>Send:</strong> Happy story! <br>
 <strong>Yoshi:</strong> Yes, happy story.